microsoft/fluentui/packages/react-components/etc/react-components.api.md

 import { createCustomFocusIndicatorStyle } from '@fluentui/react-tabster';
 import { createDarkTheme } from '@fluentui/react-theme';
 import { createDOMRenderer } from '@griffel/react';
-import { CreateFocusIndicatorStyleRuleOptions } from '@fluentui/react-tabster';
-import { createFocusOutlineStyle } from '@fluentui/react-tabster';
 import { createHighContrastTheme } from '@fluentui/react-theme';
 import { createLightTheme } from '@fluentui/react-theme';
 import { createTeamsDarkTheme } from '@fluentui/react-theme';